carpentries-incubator/python-packaging-publishing/episodes/02-project-setup.md

 > touch __/reproduce_paper.py # code to re-run the analyses reported in your methods paper about the package
 > touch __/helper_functions.py # auxilliary functions for routine tasks associated with the novel method
 > touch __/how_to_setup.md # details to help others prepare equivalent experiments to those presented in your paper
+> touch __/.gitignore # flags files that should be ignored by version control, such as big data files
 > ~~~
 > {: .language-bash}
 >